john9francis/G4-Hello-World/README.md

 Don't spend precious time configuring your cmakelists file, or linking your app to the Geant4 source code, just download G4-Hello-World and hit the ground running.

+# How to use

+Before using G4 Hello World, you must have the Geant4 source code, cmake, and visual studio downloaded.
+For a comprehensive tutorial on downloading and installing these, check out my [YouTube tutorial](https://youtu.be/w7k9PK1Ipv8).

+To run G4 Hello World, download the source code, and compile it with cmake.
+This will create a build directory with an executible file in the "release" directory.
+Clicking on this file should open a Geant4 GUI.
+Once in the GUI, you can run test.mac to display "Hello World" in the output console.

-To use, download the source code from the latest release, and open the project in visual studio.
-Simply run a "find and replace" in the CMakeLists.txt replacing all instances of "Hello_World" with the name of your desired app.
+G4 Hello World is designed to be converted into your own Geant4 project.
+To start developing, download the source code from the latest release, and open the project in visual studio.
+Simply perform a "find and replace" in the CMakeLists.txt replacing all instances of "Hello_World" with the name of your desired app.
 Also rename Hello_World.cc to your desired app name.
+Then, after compiling again to make sure there are no errors, you're ready to start writing your Geant4 app.

 # Versions

 This app was devloped in Windows 11.
 It uses Geant4 version 11.1.2, and CMake version 3.16 and above.
+(Release for macOS coming soon...)

 # Features of G4-Hello-World: